 14 C.F.R. § 91.119 prescribes safe altitudes for the operation of civil aircraft.
 It allows helicopters to be operated at lower altitudes in certain conditions.
-My UAS will never operate at an altitude greater than 400 AGL; safely below the standard of 400 AGL.
-I, Melissa Maxwell, will however operate my UAS in safe areas away from public and traffic, providing a level of safety at least equivalent to or below those in relation to minimum safe altitudes.
+My UAS will never operate at an altitude greater than 400 AGL; I, John Michael Higgins, will operate my UAS in safe areas away from public and traffic, providing a level of safety at least equivalent to or below those in relation to minimum safe altitudes.
 Given the size, weight, maneuverability and speed of my UAS, an equivalent or higher level of safety will be achieved.

-E. 14 C.F.R.
-91.405 (a); 407 (a) (1); 409 (a) (2); 417(a) & (b): Maintenance Inspections.
+14 C.F.R.
+91.405 (a); 407 (a) (1); 409 (a)(1) & (2); 417(a) & (b): Maintenance Inspections.
+C.D.E.

 The above-cited Regulations require, amongst other things, aircraft owners and operators to "have [the] aircraft inspected as prescribed in subpart E of this part and shall between required inspections, except as provided in paragraph (c) of this section, have discrepancies repaired as prescribed in part 43 of this chapter. . . ."
 These Regulations only apply to aircraft with an airworthiness certificate.
-They will not, therefore, apply to my, Melissa Maxwell's, UAS.
-However, as a safety precaution I inspect my UAS before and after each flight.
+They will not, therefore, apply to my, John Michael Higgins', UAS.
+However, as a safety precaution I inspect my UAS before and after each flight and have had it serviced and upgraded by the manufacturer.

-A Summary the FAA May Publish in the Federal Register: A. 14 C.F.R.
+A Summary The FAA May Publish in the Federal Register: A. 14 C.F.R.
 21 and 14 C.F.R.
-91: Airworthiness Certificates, Manuals and the Like.
+91: Airworthiness Certificates, Manuals and The Like.
 14 C.F.R.
 21, Subpart H, entitled Airworthiness Certificates, sets forth requirements for procurement of necessary airworthiness certificates in relation to FAR § 91.203(a)(1).
-The size, weight and enclosed operational area of my UAS permits exemption from

-Part 21 because my, Melissa Maxwell's, UAS meets an equivalent level of safety pursuant to Section 333 of the Reform Act.
+The size, weight and enclosed operational area of my UAS permits exemption from Part 21 because my.
+John Michael Higgins, UAS meets an equivalent level of safety pursuant to Section 333 of the Reform Act.
 The FAA is authorized to exempt aircraft from the airworthiness certificate requirement under both the Act (49 U.S.C. § 44701 (f)) and Section 333 of the Reform Act.
 Both pieces of legislation permit the FAA to exempt UAS's from the airworthiness certificate requirement in consideration of the weight, size, speed, maneuverability and proximity to areas such as airports and dense populations.
 My UAS meets or exceeds each of the elements.
 14 C.F.R.
 91.7(a) prohibits the operation of an aircraft without an airworthiness certificate.
 As no such certificate will be applicable in the form contemplated by the FARs, this Regulation is inapplicable.
 14 C.F.R. § 91.9 (b) (2) requires an aircraft flight manual in the aircraft.
 As there are no pilots or passengers, and given the size of the UAS's, this Regulation is inapplicable.
 An equivalent level of safety will be achieved by maintaining a manual.
 The FAA has previously issued exemptions to this regulation in Exemption Nos.
 8607, 8737, 8738, 9299, 9299A, 9565, 9565B, 10167, maintenance program that involves regular software updates and curative measures for any damaged hardware.
 Therefore, an equivalent level of safety will be achieved.

-In summary, Melissa Maxwell seeks an exemption from the following Regulations:
+In summary, John Michael Higgins seeks an exemption from the following Regulations: